Baltic Slavic piracy: Wendish trade

 During this time period it is known that the Slavs crossed paths with the Danes.
 The Slavs of the Baltic had engaged in piratical activity before, while the Danes felt that trade and piracy went hand in hand.

 Baltic Slavs soon became interested in expanding, attempting to get a hold of the rivers in Denmark in order to control the Wendish trade.
 The Danes would not stand for this, causing war to arise between the two groups.
 With the decline of Danish power after the death of their leader in 1035 fueling the Saxon Germans to fight for the possession of the rivers the Baltic Slavs were originally fighting for, the bloodshed raged on and it was not until the Wendish Crusade of 1147 that the Slavs were finally sent beyond the point of recovery, ending their 100-year campaign and therefore fixing German domination over the Baltic rivers and Wendish trade.

+The Wendish pirates continued to enslave thousands of Scandinavians and Germans annually until the complete dissolution of their confederation.
+The Danish lands were most affected by the Wendish raids.
+In 1168, Helmold reported that the Wendish capital of Mecklenburg put up 700 Danish slaves for sale in a single day, for which there was a high demand.

 Notable actions

-In 1135, Duke Ratibor I commanded a force of 1,000–1,500 Pomeranian raiders on 50–70 boats during a major raid on the Norwegian city of Kungahälla.
+In 1135, Duke Ratibor I of Duchy of Pomerania commanded a force of 1,000–1,500 Pomeranian raiders on 50–70 boats during a major raid on the Norwegian city of Kungahälla.

 In a successful raid on Kungahälla, Pomeranians enslaved thousands.
 Snorri Sturluson wrote that Kungahälla never recovered from the raid.
 However, this raid became one of the last successful actions of the Pomeranians on this scale.

 The pillage of Sigtuna was the raid of the Swedish town of Sigtuna by pagans from the Eastern Baltic in 1187, leading to its destruction.